dollplayer2501/angle_minus_five_degrees/README.md

 1. ~~Change character decoration in the middle of a sentence~~
    Done, not implemented as a generalized parser, for this reason, it is a very unrefined implementation.
    See. `./scripts/text_detail.lua`
-2. Network Up/Down speed graph, disk read/write, a logarithmic graph implementation ?
+2. Imprementing logarithmic graph, ex.
+Network Up/Down speed, Disk read/write.
-   I have no idea...although I have a completely unique imprementation idea...
+   I have no idea and skill...although I have a completely unique imprementation idea...
 3. Imprementing display of currency rates.
    Planned, may not be implemented.